 Right to Talk to a Lawyer

-As soon as you are arrested or held by the police, you have the right to speak to a lawyer by phone for free.
+When you're arrested or held by the police, you have the right to speak to a lawyer by phone for free.
 Even if you tell the police you don’t want to speak to a lawyer, you can change your mind later.

 Most teens can get legal aid.
 Legal aid lets you get a lawyer at little or no cost.
 To find out more, contact the legal aid office in your area.